Vancouver Fire and Rescue Services: Stanley Cup Riot (2011)

 On 15 June 2011, the Vancouver Canucks were in the final game of the Stanley Cup playoffs.
 Over 100,000 people had gathered in the Downtown core to watch the game on large outdoor screens.
 Around 8 p.m., the game was nearing the end with Canucks losing by several points and, at that moment, the crowd started to become unruly.
 Families decided to leave before the game was over and headed out of the Downtown core.
 Police officers staged near the CBC live site at Georgia and Cambie moved into a large crowd of fans when they started throwing objects at the large screen.
-The crowd at the CBC live site preceded to flip over a pickup truck outside the Canada Post building and light it ablaze.
+The crowd at the CBC live site flipped over a pickup truck outside the Canada Post building and lit it ablaze.
 Police offices formed a circle around the burning truck and cleared a path for Engine 8 to bring in a Supply line and crew.
 Engine 8's crew were able to knock down the fire but were forced to leave the area as the crowd started throwing objects at police officers.
 The Emergency Operations Centre was activated and police teams were sent to various intersections to form up and don riot gear.
 Multiple fire apparatus were sent to key locations and were told to stage and remain visible in case people required medical treatment or had information to report.
 Around 8:30 p.m., violence spilled into other areas of the Downtown core resulting in fights, rubbish fires and burning vehicles.
 Fire crews were unable to reach some of the injured as violent crowds continued with destruction and mayhem.
 Orders were given at 9 p.m. for all staged apparatus to return to quarters and wait for further instructions due to the fact at the time Vancouver Police was deploying crowd control officers armed with tear gas and flash grenades.
 Dozens of 911 calls were being made from the Downtown core, reporting various incidents such as fires and medical events; however, these incidents could not be confirmed without an apparatus being dispatched to the scene.
 Crews were sent to investigate the incidents while remaining in constant communication with the Emergency Operations Centre.
 At around 10 p.m., a call came in reporting a fire inside a parking structure at Seymour and W Georgia, which sent a full alarm assignment, including Ladder 7 which had just wrapped up an investigation of a possible person that had been severely beaten.
 Ladder 7 reported Georgia Street being as being completely impassable and informed dispatch that any crews responding to an incident on that street would have to walk into that crowd.
 Upon arrival at the parking structure, Engine 7 found a fully involved vehicle on fire with several other vehicles burning.
 Battalion 1 went inside the parking structure and found people on the roof and determined that they were not willing to come down.
 Dispatch advised crews that a police line was headed in their direction to control the violent crowd outside the parking structure.
 Reports later came in of 2 vehicles burning on Granville Street in front of the Hudson's Bay department store, which was confirmed by a police helicopter.
 Engine 7 and Quint 6 were sent into the area, but there was nothing that could be done as people were jumping through the flames and were smashing store front windows.
 Vancouver police sent a tactical squad to the location of the fire and quickly cleared the street using tear gas and rubber bullets, which allowed fire crews to knock the fire, which was close to setting the building alight, down.
 It took only 3 hours for police and emergency personal to bring the situation under control; a full review of the incident was conducted by the provincial government.